senselogic/STENCIL/README.md

 ## Description

-Stencil allows to quickly generate similar code from an example, by replacing some of its types, attributes and variables.
+Stencil generate code variants from a reference version, by replacing its types, attributes and variables.

 ## Version